Wog: Central Intelligence Agency

 Duane Clarridge, a former CIA officer, explained that the term "wog factor" was used by the CIA "to acknowledge that the motivations that shape decision-making in North Africa, the Middle East, and the Indian subcontinent are very different from our own."

 Scientology

-The word "wog" is used by Scientologists to refer to non-Scientologists.
-Scientology's founder L. Ron Hubbard defined wog as a "common, everyday garden-variety humanoid ...
-He 'is' a body.
-[He] doesn't know he's there, etc. He isn't there as a spirit at all.
-He is not operating as a thetan."
+The word "wog" is derogatorily used by Scientologists to refer to unenlightened non-Scientologists.

+Randy Newman

+In the 1972 song "Sail Away" by Randy Newman, a slave trader trying to convince an African person to sail to America with the slaver refers to the African as a "little wog".